illiteratewaffle/FitnessPal/README.md

 Program Description

-FitnessPal is a workout tracker thats allows users to log and track their workouts efficiently.
+FitnessPal is a dynamic workout tracker thats allows users to log and track their workouts efficiently.
 Each user is able to create and manage their own workout log.
-They can write any workouts including custom one custom workouts and organize by them in different ways in terms of practicality/personal choice
+They can write any workouts including custom workouts so there is no limits to what the user can track which provides versatility.
+These workouts can then be organzied in different ways in terms of practicality/personal choice so that the program has better readability and tracking for the user.

 Program Instructions: